 Place skillet over medium heat if using cast iron, or over medium-high heat if using standard skillet.
 Allow apples to cook 3-4 minutes before stirring.
 When butter starts to melt, stir apples with wooden spoon.
 When butter and cinnamon mixture are well incorporated and syrup coats apples, allow them to simmer until slices are semi-soft, about 5-10 minutes depending on pan.
 (Reduce heat if syrup starts to stick to pan.)
 Remove pan from heat and sprinkle with pinch of salt; stir well and serve warm.

-How To Grill With Butter
+How To Swap Salted and Unsalted Butter